Employment Relations Act 2000: Cost of pursuing a personal grievance

 Employees who are union members can ask the union to help them and legal costs will be low.
 However, cheap lawyers charge at least $150 per hour and large city firms $300–$450 per hour.
 It costs at least $200 to get a lawyer to file a notice of grievance, unless a free community lawyer acts on your behalf.
-Community lawyers can be found by ringing the local citizens advice beurau.
-A day-long mediation at the Department of Labor costs about $300 in legal fees which is only necessary if the case goes beyond one day before the ERA mediator / court.
+Community lawyers can be found by ringing the local citizens advice bureau.
+A day-long mediation at the Department of Labour costs about $300 in legal fees which is only necessary if the case goes beyond one day before the ERA mediator / court.
 To file a case with the Employment Relations Authority it costs about $71.56 in legal fees and this includes the first day of court costs.
 The average payout is between $2000 and $4000 and the successful party usually has their legal fees reimbursed by the losing party.

 Not surprisingly, 95% of cases do not go past mediation.